nasa/puma/README.md

     pumaGUI

 You can follow the [jupyter notebook tutorials](https://github.com/nasa/puma/tree/main/tutorial), which show the typical function usage for both PuMA C++ and pumapy.
-These can also be run directly in Google Colaboratory.
+These can also be run directly in Binder.

 ### How to setup PuMA on the NAS cluster:
 In order to install PuMA on the NASA supercomputing cluster, some modules need to be loaded and environment